 Microsoft recommends that for a smooth and seamless user experience, it’s better to stick to fewer folders.
 The reason is simple – the more folders and subfolders you have, the longer Outlook 365 takes to update and sync each folder.
 This increased sync time, in turn, affects the application’s overall performance.

-While there is no explicitly mentioned limit on the number of subfolders, Microsoft does provide a guideline for the number of items per folder.
-It is recommended to keep no more than 5,000 messages per mailbox folder.
 This guideline comes into play because handling a larger number of items can affect the performance of Outlook 365.
 It can lead to issues like slower performance, delayed synchronization, and increased resource usage.

 The mention of messages per mailbox folder brings us to another critical aspect of managing folders in Outlook 365 – the message size limits.
 The message size limits are in place as a necessary measure to prevent large messages from affecting service performance.